John Metcalf (civil engineer): Career

 Before army service, Metcalf worked as a carrier using a four-wheeled chaise and a one-horse chair on local trips.
 When competition cut into the business he switched to carrying fish from the coast to Leeds and Manchester.
 After 1745 he bought a stone wagon and worked it between York and Knaresborough.
 By 1754 his business had grown to a stagecoach line.
 He drove the coach himself, making two trips a week during the summer and one in the winter months.

 Road builder

 Statue of Blind Jack Metcalf, Market Place, Knaresborough, North Yorkshire.
 The device in his hand is a Viameter (Surveyor's wheel).

 In 1765, Parliament passed an act authorising turnpike trusts to build toll roads in the Knaresborough area.
 There were few people with road-building experience and Metcalf seized the opportunity, building on his practical experience as a carrier.

-He won a contract to build a three-mile (5 km) section of road between Minskip and Ferrensby on the road from Harrogate to Boroughbridge.
+Metcalf won a contract to build a three-mile (5 km) section of road between Minskip and Ferrensby on the road from Harrogate to Boroughbridge.
 He explored the section of countryside alone and worked out the most practical route.

 Metcalf built roads in Lancashire, Derbyshire, Cheshire and Yorkshire, including roads between: